top of page

 Choosing an Expert

-• Does the expert carry out all aspects of forensic document examination including the comparison of handwriting, signatures, inks, printing methods and the examination of documents for alterations, indented impressions of writing and security features?
+• Whether the expert undertakes the full range of forensic document examinations, including handwriting and signature comparison, ink and printing analysis, and the examination of documents for alterations, indented impressions of writing and security features.

-• Will the work be peer-reviewed before the final report is released and will it be in the form of a Part 35 court-compliant report?
+• Whether the work will be peer-reviewed before the final report is released and provided in the form of a relevant court-compliant report.

-• Will the expert be willing to attend court to provide evidence and undergo cross-examination, if necessary?
+• Whether the expert is willing to attend court to provide evidence and undergo cross-examination, if required.

-• Have you been provided with a detailed quotation for the work with terms of business?
+• Whether you have been provided with a detailed quotation for the work, together with terms of business.

 Signing a Contract